 Farstream has rawudp, iceudp, and multicast transmitter plugins and an MSN webcam plugin.
 Basic voice and video support for libPurple, Pidgin, and Finch (voice support only) have been added to the “default” development branch.
 XMPP/GTalk/Gmail is working, but not complete.
 None of the other protocols have had much work done.

 XMPP, GTalk, and Gmail use RTP.
 XMPP uses Jingle.
 GTalk and Gmail use their own flavor of Jingle.
 XMPP uses rawudp and XMPP, GTalk, and Gmail use the libnice Farstream transmitter plugin.

-Voice and video support for XMPP/GTalk was worked on for a Summer of Code project
+Voice and video support for XMPP/GTalk was worked on for a Summer of Code project in the year 2008.

 Sametime seems to support at least voice chat according to this IBM document

 This is a placeholder for information regarding GG voice.